Skip to main content

 app.run("localhost", 3000)

-See views.open more details and additional parameters.
+See the views.open API method more details and additional parameters.

 Also, to run the above example, the following Slack app configurations are required.